Stephanie Flanders: BBC economics editor

-In February 2008 it was announced that she would replace Evan Davis as BBC economics editor, since he was moving to present Radio 4's Today programme.
+In February 2008, it was announced that she would replace Evan Davis as BBC economics editor, since he was moving to present Radio 4's Today programme.
 She took up this position on 17 March, although from June of that year until January 2009, deputy economics editor Hugh Pym temporarily replaced her as the main economics editor whilst she was on maternity leave.

 She presented a programme called "Stephanomics" on BBC Radio Four during July 2012.
 This programme asked questions about the world's economy, such as whether China or the United States would be the more important economic power.
 Another series of this programme began to be broadcast on Radio Four in April 2013.
 In 2012, Flanders presented Masters of Money, a BBC Two documentary series exploring the lives of Karl Marx, John Maynard Keynes, and Friedrich Hayek.
-In August 2012 Secretary of State for Work and Pensions Iain Duncan Smith made a formal complaint to the BBC claiming that there was a pro-Labour bias in her coverage of unemployment figures.
+In August 2012, Secretary of State for Work and Pensions Iain Duncan Smith made a formal complaint to the BBC claiming that there was a pro-Labour bias in her coverage of unemployment figures.
 The BBC stated in response that they were satisfied that their coverage was impartial.

 Aside from her work as economic editor, Flanders presented The Andrew Marr Show during August 2009 to cover for Andrew Marr, and was an occasional relief presenter of Newsnight until she left the BBC.
 In 2009, Flanders played herself in a BBC Radio production of the Julian Gough short story The Great Hargeisa Goat Bubble.
 Set in Somaliland in the 1980s, the story is an allegorical analysis of certain aspects of modern economics, such as automatic trading, and complex financial derivatives.

-On 26 September 2013 it was announced that Flanders would leave the BBC to join J.P.
+On 26 September 2013, it was announced that Flanders would leave the BBC to join J.P.
 Morgan Asset Management where she would be chief market strategist for Europe and the UK.
 Referring to her departure from the BBC, Guardian columnist Peter Preston wrote: "She wasn't a simple reporter, talking to people and reading the runes: she was an intellectual player in a vital, but often arcane, area."
 She was replaced as economics editor by the BBC's business editor, Robert Peston.
 She still occasionally appears as an expert and presents programmes for the BBC.

-In September 2017 Flanders co-presented two editions of BBC Radio 4's Today programme with Justin Webb.
+In September 2017, Flanders co-presented two editions of BBC Radio 4's Today programme with Justin Webb.
 She subsequently joined Bloomberg News as Senior Executive Editor for Economics and head of Bloomberg Economics.

 Academia

-Since 2008 she has been a visiting fellow of Nuffield College, Oxford.
+Since 2008, Flanders has been a visiting fellow of Nuffield College, Oxford.
 On 28 February 2013, she presented the 2013 Bob Friend Memorial Lecture at the Pilkington Lecture Theatre at the University of Kent's Medway Campus in Chatham.
 The University of Kent’s Centre for Journalism has had since 2009, the Sky News Bob Friend Memorial Scholarship.